yokabicarpmaz/ME462_ControlSystemsTools/README.md

 ## Problem Definition

-In order to help the control systems students grasp the content of the course better, visual simulations which represent methamatical systems taught in class will be developed with necessary documentation and tutorials.
+In order to help the control systems students grasp the content of the course better, visual simulations which represent mathematical systems taught in class will be developed with necessary documentation and tutorials.